Arch Linux is for Rust Lovers

 • ruff - The essential linter for any Python dev

-• starship - Great 0 config shell prompt uv - If you like it.
+• starship - Great 0 config shell prompt uv - If you are stuck with Python’s bad parts: a runtime dependency, weak typing, etc. Javascript Javascript: No.

 • uv - If you write any Python you know this